emiltmadsen/emiltmadsen.github.io/_posts/2020-11-4-Welcome-to-my-website.md

 The website is gonna start out as my own little database of current projects, things I've done and resources I utilize(d).
 Hopefully at some point it will become helpful and useful for others as well.

+I will also use it for class, as requested by a teacher of mine.